beginning of content

 Treatment will depend on many things, including the cause of your pulmonary fibrosis.

-Antifibrotic medicines are available that can slow down idiopathic pulmonary fibrosis in those with mild or moderate disease.
+Antifibrotic medicines are available.
+These medicines can slow down the disease in some people.
 There are 2 medicines currently available:

 Medicines to reduce inflammation may be helpful for some people.
-Medicines to control breathlessness and oxygen may also help.
+Medicines to control breathlessness and oxygen therapy can also help.

 Pulmonary rehabilitation

-Many people benefit from pulmonary rehabilitation, which is a program that includes exercise, information, and advice to help manage breathlessness.
+Many people benefit from pulmonary rehabilitation, which is a program that includes:

 A lung transplant may be recommended for some people with severe pulmonary fibrosis.

-For people with severe pulmonary fibrosis, palliative care can help control symptoms and improve quality of life.
+For those with severe pulmonary fibrosis, palliative care can help with your symptoms and improve your quality of life.

 Can pulmonary fibrosis be prevented?